Journals & Databases

-- Department of Health (DOH) government department responsible for public health issues, social care and the NHS.
-There are lots of freely accessible and downloadable DOH publications, reports, policy guidelines and legislation that is easily accessible.
+- Department of Health & Social Care (DHSC) government department responsible for public health issues, social care and the NHS.
+There are lots of freely accessible and downloadable DHSC publications, reports, policy guidelines and legislation that is easily accessible.

 - Internet Mental Health Information on common mental disorders.